decretist/ICMCL17/proceedings/ICMCL17.markdown

-was created for the *Wortkonkordanz zum Decretum Gratiani* edited by Reuter and Silagi indicates that there are occurrences of forms of the words I have been focusing on -- *calumnia*, *calumnior*, and *calumniator* -- in the rubrics and canons.
+was created for the *Wortkonkordanz zum Decretum Gratiani* edited by Reuter and Silagi indicates that there are occurrences of forms of the words I have been focusing on -- *calumnia*, *calumnior*, and *calumniator* -- in the rubrics and canons.[^12]

-A really thorough approach to the problem of systematically identifying new topics added to the *Decretum* between the first and second recensions is going to require a data set that includes the rubrics and canons with inscriptions as well as the *dicta* and case statements.
+A really thorough approach to the problem of systematically identifying new topics added to the *Decretum* between the first and second recensions is going to require a data set that includes the rubrics and canons with their inscriptions as well as the *dicta* and case statements.
 Ideally, such a data set would be in the form of a new e-text in TEI-P5 XML format incorporating texts from both the old Friedberg edition and the new Winroth edition-in-progress of the first recension.
 And this is where the scale of the undertaking starts to get really challenging.
 Even without the overhead of structuring the data set as a TEI-P5 document, I spent something like 12 person-weeks on corpus preparation for the *dicta* and the case statements as part of my dissertation project.
 Since the word count of the canons is roughly five times that of the *dicta*, one person-year is not an unreasonable initial estimate for corpus preparation for a comparable data set for the canons.

 The work I have discussed in this paper is based on a highly customized version of a 20th century e-text of a 19th century print edition of the